 Junior Todd Frye posted a double in the split double-header on Sunday against Rutgers.
-Sports Briefs Climbing Wall Orientations - are available at the climbing wall in the Rockne Memorial every Sunday at 1 p.m. and Wednesday at 6 p.m.
+The Observer/John Daily SPORTS BRIEFS Climbing Wall Orientations - are available at the climbing wall in the Rockne Memorial every Sunday at 1 p.m. and Wednesday at 6 p.m.
 Sign-up outside the wall.
-Drop-in Volleyball -RecSports will be offering Volleyball on Drop-In Tuesday's from 7-10 p.m. in the Joyce Center.
-No established teams or advanced sign-ups necessary.
-Casting and Angling Clinic includes three sessions which meet on April 15 and 17th from 6-7:15 p.m.
+Drop-in Volleyball - RecSports will be offering Drop-In Volleyball on Tuesday's from 7-10 p.m. in the Joyce Center.
+No estab-lished teams or advanced sign-ups necessary.
+Casting and Angling Clinic - includes three sessions which meet on April 15 and 17th from 6-7:15 p.m.
 Classes are held in the Joyce Center, Rolfs, and campus lakes.
 Equipment is provided, but participants are encouraged to bring their own.
 The fee is \$8 for the class and is open to students, staff, and faculty.
 Advance registration with the RecSports office is required.
 Special Olympics Volunteers are needed to help Special Olympic swimmers.
-Practices are at Rolfs Aquatic Wednesdays from 4:30-5:30 p.m. for more info, call coach Dennis Stark at 1-5983.
-RecSports - will be hiring two full-time, one part-time, and numerous substitutes to lifeguard at the St. Joseph Lake Beach this summer.
-Please contact Greg at 1-5100 or come to RecSports office at the Joyce Center to fill out an application.
-Bar Bell Club - A weightlifting club is coming soon next year for novice or serious lifters.
-Learn more about the art of lifting and developing a bigger and stronger physique.
-Call Binh at 4-4364 for sign-ups and more info. please call 4-2272 or 1-7757.
+Practices are at Rolfs Aquatic If you're interested in....

+Center on Mondays and Wednesdays from 4:30-5:30 p.m. for more info, call coach Dennis Stark at 1-5983.
+Oklahoma City, Okla.